The Whitefish Point Unit of Seney National Wildlife

 to the area being recognized as a Globally Important Bird Area.

-Over the years numerous small foot paths have been carved on the
+Over the years numerous small foot paths have been carved into the

 landscape.
 While this may allow you to get a closer look at birds, the dune